younader/Inkalyzer/readme.md

 ```

 You can download this checkpoint (which is an old I3D I had laying around): [link](https://drive.google.com/file/d/1BXvADKzJZ4ZSDHsKXa-fZES3MOfMrMdJ/view?usp=sharing), or you can use any checkpoint you want (refer to externals.models for more details).

+A resnet50 checkpoints for the fragments can also be found [here](https://drive.google.com/file/d/1D8SKmt3Xl-xWcxBqQr-jU-rj69KoCSZs/view?usp=sharing)

 # Documentation
 The repo implements different variation of IBA and diffmask